 Finished the Rave Master anime only to hit an abrupt, unfinished ending?
 You’re not alone.
-Many fans are left wondering exactly where to pick up Hiro Mashima’s original manga to see Haru Glory’s journey through to its true conclusion.
+Many fans are left wondering exactly where to pick up Hiro Mashima’s original

 Based on verified fan wiki data and analysis of the Studio Deen production, this guide provides the definitive starting point.
-You’ll discover not only the exact chapter but also why the anime stopped and what epic, unadapted story arcs await you in the manga.
+You’ll discover not only the exact chapter but also why the anime stopped and what epic, unadapted story arcs await you in the

 Key Facts

-- Definitive Starting Point: The anime ends after adapting Chapter 94, making Chapter 95 in Volume 12 the correct place to start reading the manga.
+- Definitive Starting Point: The anime ends after adapting Chapter 94, making Chapter 95 in Volume 12 the correct place to start reading the

-- Unadapted Story Content: The anime covers less than a third of the story; the manga has 296 chapters, leaving over 200 chapters of exclusive content.
+manga .- Unadapted Story Content: The anime covers less than a third of the story; the

-- Reason for Cancellation: The primary cause for the anime’s cancellation in 2002 was low viewership ratings in Japan and the production catching up to the ongoing manga.
+manga has 296 chapters, leaving over 200 chapters of exclusive content.- Reason for Cancellation: The primary cause for the anime’s cancellation in 2002 was low viewership ratings in Japan and the production catching up to the ongoing

-- Creator Connection: Rave Master was created by Hiro Mashima, the same author behind the globally popular series Fairy Tail and Edens Zero.
+manga .- Creator Connection: Rave Master was created by Hiro Mashima, the same author behind the globally popular series Fairy Tail and Edens Zero.

-- A Complete Narrative: Unlike the anime’s cliffhanger, the manga provides a complete and highly praised conclusion to the entire saga, which finished its run in 2005.
+manga provides a complete and highly praised conclusion to the entire saga, which finished its run in 2005.

-Where Exactly Does the Rave Master Anime Leave Off in the Manga?
+Where Exactly Does the Rave Master Anime Leave Off in the Manga ?

 From our analysis of the adaptation, starting at Chapter 95 ensures you won’t miss any critical plot points or re-read significant portions of the story you just watched.
 The final anime episode, “Farewell,” covers the content of chapters 92-94.
 By opening up Volume 12 to Chapter 95, you are seamlessly continuing the adventure of Haru Glory and his friends exactly where the television series left off.